 - A young girl starts having recurring dreams about a dragon.
 In one of the dreams, the dragon says, “You made me.”
 The girl becomes obsessed with dragons and decides her life purpose is to become a genetic biologist so she can, indeed, make a real dragon.

-- A team of researchers in a submarine are caught in a deadly sea storm.
+- A team of researchers in a submarine is caught in a deadly sea storm.
 The instruments on board go haywire.
 They submerge deep into the ocean in search of calm waters until the storm passes.
 When it does, the sub surfaces but the instruments are still not functioning properly.
 They can’t get a fix on their location and cannot find land, which should be nearby.
-Then, the researchers realize their are two moons in the sky and the constellations are completely unfamiliar.
+Then the researchers realize there are two moons in the sky and the constellations are completely unfamiliar.

 In fiction and poetry, one of the greatest skills that a writer can possess is the ability to make the reader feel.
 If you can engage readers on an emotional level, you’ll have them hooked.